If you’re an independent contractor or a small business owner, you should get a

 American Express has a lot of great rewards cards, including several business cards.
 If you don’t want to break the bank with a big annual fee, but you don’t want a barebones no-fee card, you should consider the Business Green card and the Gold Delta SkyMiles Business.
-Both have a reasonable $95 annual fee that’s waived for the first year.
+They both have $0 introductory annual fee for the first year, then $95.

 Many people would probably assume that the Business Green card would be the obvious choice since it is part of the flexible Membership Rewards program, but the Gold Delta Business card also has a lot to offer.